NORTHWEST MINNESOTA TOURISM DIRECTORY

 Below are lists of trails in our seven county area of Northwest Minnesota.
 Entries are listed alphabetically by city.
 Snowmobile and ATV club contact information is included at the bottom of the page.

 There are hundreds of miles of hiking, biking, horseback riding, and cross country ski trails listed below so get out there and enjoy!
 Thousands of miles of snowmobile trails are also listed.
-To include your trail to this list or to update your information e-mail Jennifer Olson at jolson@nwrdc.org
+To include your trail to this list or to update your information e-mail Jennifer Olson.

 Major Driving Routes Information

-Includes information, maps, and links on the five major driving routes in our region including:
+Includes information, maps and links on six major driving routes in our region including:

 • Waters of the Dancing Sky Scenic Byway